Daniel-Fauland/gcp-test/cloud_functions/README.md

    </details>

-8. Since the new cloud function access BigQuery the underlying service account _sa-func-b_ in this example needs the bigquery.user role.
-This allows it to create jobs in general, however since I don't give any other permissions yet it cannot query data yet.
+8. Since the new cloud function access BigQuery the underlying service account _sa-func-b_ in this example needs the bigquery.admin role.

     <details>
     <summary>Show general code snippet:</summary>